Voxi0/Vox2D/README.txt

 			3) Dark Oak Log
 			4) Cobblestone

-		Pressing any of these numbers can change textures.
+		Pressing any of these numbers on the keyboard can change textures.

 	Render Mode -
 		There are 3 render modes.
 "Normal", "Wireframe" and "Collider".
 Key Mapping: